Civil Litigation Basics

 If someone says that they are going to “sue” someone, that means they are planning civil litigation.
 In addition to “suing someone”, a civil litigation case can be called:

 Proof in civil litigation is on a “Balance of probabilities”.
-This means that a judge must be satisfied something probably happened.
+This means that a judge must be satisfied that it is more likely than not that something happened.
 This is a lower standard than in criminal litigation.
 There, facts must be proven “Beyond a reasonable doubt”.

 Key Terms